Upgrade OpenStack

 Before upgrading, verify that you have completed the Prerequisites.

-If your cloud runs on top of the OpenStack Victoria release, you must first upgrade to the technical OpenStack releases Wallaby and Xena before upgrading to the Yoga release.
+If your cloud runs on top of the OpenStack Victoria release, you must first upgrade to the technical OpenStack releases Wallaby and Xena before upgrading to Yoga.

 1. Upgrade the cloud from victoria to wallaby